Can Toddlers Eat Pesto?

 Long answer

-Unless your toddler has known allergens, pesto is perfectly fine to introduce to their diet.
-In fact, pesto can be introduced as soon as a baby starts weaning at around 6 months.
+Unless your toddler has known allergens, pesto can be introduced to their diet when a baby starts weaning at around six months old.

-The most important thing to look out for is the salt and citrus content of the sauce, because neither of these should be fed to youngsters in excess.
+The most important thing to look out for is the salt and citrus content of the sauce because you should not feed these to youngsters in excess.
 The good thing about pesto is that a little goes a long way, and if you use some of your starchy pasta water to emulsify your sauce, you'll find you can use even less.

 Bring on the offal, oysters, and experimental pesto sauces!